 Most importantly, the on-track experience is facilitated.
 Each group has a coach and each session has a debrief.
 The coach's job is to make sure everyone approaches the event from the perspective of "Same Team," with shared goals of clean laps and safe, fun and fair competition.

-Check out the video to the right from the 2021 SCCA Tire Rack Time Trials Nationals Powered by Hagerty at NCM Motorsports Park with us and experience the fun, friendship and food that make that event special!
-Mark your calendars for 2022: May 12-15.
+Check out the video to the right from the 2021 SCCA Tire Rack Time Trials Nationals Powered by Hagerty at NCM Motorsports Park.
+Join us and experience the fun, friendship and food that make that event special!
+Mark your calendars for 2023: October 12-15.

 SCCA Track Night in America Driven by Tire Rack is the fastest way for automotive enthusiasts to get on a race circuit.
 The very popular program was created as a non-competitive, no-stress, entertaining, easy and inexpensive way for nearly anyone who loves cars or motorsports to have a weeknight adventure.
 No previous on-track experience required.
 Realizing that traditional road courses have always been a bit of a secret society, the SCCA created Track Night in America as a way to remove the mystery around such facilities.
 The goal is to eliminate hurdles that keep people from enjoying local racing circuits and open the doors so everyone can come and play.